-- · Read contactless cards such as contactless tickets, ID cards and ePassport. - Read and write information to contactless cards such as SmartPosters and tickets, as well as devices with NFC interface such as vending machines. - Read information from supported medical sensors. - Pair with supported Bluetooth devices such as printers, ring scanners (for example, RS6000), and headsets (for example, HS3100). - Exchange data with another NFC device. - Emulate contactless cards such as payment, ticket, or SmartPoster.
+- Read contactless cards, such as contactless tickets, ID cards, and ePassport. - Read and write information to contactless cards, such as SmartPosters and tickets, as well as devices with an NFC interface, such as vending machines. - Read information from supported medical sensors. - Pair with supported Bluetooth devices such as printers, ring scanners (for example, RS6000), and headsets (for example, HS3100). - Exchange data with another NFC device. - Emulate contactless card such as ticket or SmartPoster.

-The device NFC antenna is positioned to read NFC cards from the top of the device while the device is being held.
+The device's NFC antenna is positioned to read NFC cards from the top of the device while the device is being held.